capmeth/acid/docsite/docs/docsite/structure.md

 ## sections

-Specify the names of the sub-sections for the section.
+Specifies the names of the sub-sections for the section.

 ```js
 sections: [ 'introduction', 'action_components', 'layout_components' ]